-At the Medstar Georgetown University Hospital Skull Base Center, we are committed to achieving the best outcomes for patients who have tumors deep within the brain.
+At the MedStar Georgetown University Hospital Skull Base Center, we are committed to achieving the best outcomes for patients suffering from conditions of the brain, skull, and spinal cord.
 Our center features skilled physicians trained in the latest neurosurgical techniques and offers a unique combination of state-of-the-art tools and expertise that makes us one of the most comprehensive centers in the entire country.

 An acoustic neuroma is a benign (noncancerous) brain tumor that grows on the vestibular cochlear nerve, which influences balance and hearing.
 The vestibular cochlear nerve runs from your brain to your inner ear.
 Acoustic neuromas are rare and usually slow growing.

 What causes them is unclear, although in some cases, they’re thought to be genetic.
 Symptoms can include:

 As they grow, acoustic neuromas can press against key brain structures, threatening your ability to hear, even how you move your face.
 If left untreated, some acoustic neuromas may grow large enough to cause permanent hearing loss and can be life-threatening.
 Others are small enough that they don’t cause any problems and won’t need any treatment besides regular observation by your physician.

 Cerebrospinal fluid (CSF) is a clear liquid that surrounds the brain and spinal cord.
 CSF helps to protect the brain and spinal cord from injury, regulate internal pressure, circulate nutrients and chemicals, and clear away the body’s waste products.
 In a healthy body, CSF is enclosed in a membrane called the dura, which is entirely contained by the skull and spinal column.